 Treatment with tamoxifen lowers the risk of :

-Tamoxifen is a pill taken every day for at least 5 years.
+Tamoxifen is a pill taken every day for 5-10 years.
 The benefits from tamoxifen last long after you stop taking it.

 Taking tamoxifen for a longer time means a continued risk of health effects, such as endometrial cancer .
 For premenopausal women, tamoxifen may also impact fertility (learn more).